 The USPAS Director’s Advisory Council reports to the USPAS director to provide advice concerning strategic directions, evolving needs in workforce development in accelerator science and technology, the format and delivery of USPAS sessions and courses, and needs in administering the school.
 Each institution of the collaboration supporting USPAS provides one member from their institute for the Advisory Council.
 In addition, the USPAS director may appoint at-large members to broaden the perspective of the Council.
-The USPAS director selects the Advisory Council chair.
+The USPAS director selects the Advisory Council Chair.
 Regular Council members are appointed by the director of their collaboration institutes, are approved by the USPAS director, and serve an indefinite term.
 At-large members are appointed for two years.
 Active input from Advisory Council members is essential to ensure the long-term health of the USPAS.
 The Advisory Council will attempt to meet yearly, when possible, at an USPAS session.
-Meeting times will be set by the chair based on needs and schedule.
-Advisory Council members are expected to attend these meetings in person, and if not possible, to participate via Zoom web conferencing software and/or submit their input to the chair should their schedule preclude direct participation.
+Meeting times and format will be based on needs and schedule.
+Meetings may be held via Zoom videoconference software, in-person, or hybrid.
+Advisory Council members can submit their input to the Chair should their schedule preclude direct participation.